kamal1577/blood-cl/README.md

  + Bootstrap
  + JavaScript
  + JQuery
- + ReactJS, using webpack .
+ + React.js, using webpack .

 ## How To run the App:
 In your terminal open two bashes :